When you engage in active planning, you’re highly likely to be more successful in life.

 - You might find training and running a triathlon to be the time of your life.

-- Activities such as bowling, practicing yoga and traveling to Europe also qualify – whatever brings you joy.
+- Activities such as bowling, practicing yoga and travelling to Europe also qualify – whatever brings you joy.

 - If you answer this question with a “no,” it’s time to get serious about your fun.